WEST SYSTEM: Figuring out a solution

 “It’s a prototype for a private memorial,” Robert explains.
 “Something to remember someone.
 You can sit with one and share a quality moment, or cry with them, or tell them things.
 This could sit in a glade somewhere, it doesn’t have to be in your own garden.
 But it provides somewhere for people without religious affiliations to spend time at a memorial.”
 Although the cost for one of these comes in at around £4,500, as each life size figure takes around 550 hours to carve by hand with chisels and a draw knife, the investment feels more than cost-effective.

 Working with his hands is something that Robert has always wanted to do.
 “Generation after generation of my family were cabinet makers and wood craftsmen,” he says.
 “I was of an age when chipboard was introduced and cabinet makers were closing every week, so I missed out on an apprenticeship.”
 But, luckily for those who love works such as these, he’s got “to the point in life where I am able to do something that I want to do and I use WEST SYSTEM epoxy to do it as it’s so very, very reliable.”

-Find more about Robert’s work at http://www.ingrainedculture.co.uk
+Find more about Robert’s work and bow he uses epoxy resin on wood at http://www.ingrainedculture.co.uk